-Umbra offers credit-bearing internships for students who are studying at the Institute during the Spring semester.
-The internship includes preparatory sessions throughout the spring semester followed by 20+ hours per week of work throughout May, or in some cases May and June.
+Umbra offers credit-bearing summer internships for students who are studying at the Institute during the Spring semester.
+The internship includes a weekly meeting at the Umbra Institute with the faculty supervisor as well as on-site hours with the site supervisor.

 Support Staff & Faculty

 Internships offer substantial benefits when it comes to exploring a possible career path, developing and refining skills, networking, and gaining other valuable work experiences.
 However, internships abroad provide added benefits for your resume by showing your future employer that you:

 - seek to expand your perspective and cultural competence,